Accreditation by AACSB International, the premier accreditation association for business schools.

 Upon meeting the following requirements, students are admitted to the Bachelor of Business Administration program and can choose any business major:

 - At least 2.2 overall grade point average in all colleges attended,

 - Successful completion or transfer of the following pre-business courses: BUS 110, 115, 250, ACC 201, 202, SCM 211, ECN 201, 202, MTH 118 or 121, ENG/COM 338, PSY/SOC 100

 - An updated program plan approved by a School of Management advisor

 - Attendance to an online or in-person BBA orientation session held by School of Management academic advisors,

-Upon admission, students will be able to register for any higher level business courses towards their degree requirements.
-Students may be currently registered for some pre-business courses at time of application to the BBA program.
-Admission in such situations will be conditional on successful completion of these courses prior to first academic term as a business major.
+Upon admission, students will be able to register for any higher-level business courses towards their degree requirements.
+Students may be currently registered for some pre-business courses at the time of application to the BBA program.
+Admission in such situations will be conditional on successful completion of these courses prior to the first academic term as a business major.
 Otherwise, they will be administratively dropped from higher-level business courses.
 Students may apply for admission again later.

 * This applies only to new students entering the University in Fall 2016 or later.

 The BBA program consists of 120 credit hours (minimum) of undergraduate coursework, including general education, pre-business core, business core, and major courses.